Labyrinthitis

 Description

-- Inflammatory disorder of the inner ear
+- Inflammation of the membranous labyrinth of the inner ear

 - Benign, self-limited

-- Unilateral vestibular dysfunction
+- Unilateral vestibular dysfunction with nystagmus

-- Peak onset 30–60 yr old
+- Peak onset 30–60 yr old; 2× more in females

 - Symptoms predominantly with head movement but can persist at rest